Posted on

 Embed from Getty Images

-With the draft on the horizon, Gutekunst was quizzed on his strategy: “You’d love to say that every pick is the best player available because you truly don’t know what your needs will be until you get to the season.
+With the draft on the horizon, Gutekunst was quizzed on his strategy: “You’d love to say that every pick is the best player available because you truly don’t know what your needs will be until you get to the season,” he said.

 “At the same time, it’s hard not to let those subconscious thoughts into your mind about what your roster looks like.